gauritripathi2002/DoctorLLM/README.md

 ## Project Overview

-DoctorGPT was created using the Mistral model, a variant of the OpenAI GPT model, specifically trained for generating conversational responses in a medical context.
+DoctorLLM was created using the Mistral model, a variant of the OpenAI GPT model, specifically trained for generating conversational responses in a medical context.
 The model, fine-tuned with conversational dialogues between patients and doctors, aims to replicate a real-life medical consultation experience.

 ### Key Features: